 Key Takeaways

-- How to run the four-step DMA process from value chain mapping through final IRO determination, following ESRS 1 paragraphs 38–58 and EFRAG IG 1
+- You’ll be able to run the four-step DMA process from value chain mapping through final IRO determination, following ESRS 1 paragraphs 38–58 and EFRAG IG 1

-- How to score impact severity (scale, scope, remediability) and financial materiality (likelihood, magnitude) using defined thresholds that hold up to assurance review
+- You’ll understand how to score impact severity (scale, scope, remediability) and financial materiality (likelihood, magnitude) using defined thresholds that hold up to assurance review

-- Which documentation the assurance practitioner will request and how to structure it from day one
+- You’ll know which documentation the assurance practitioner will request and how to structure it from day one

-- A worked example with a named European entity, actual numbers, and the specific ESRS references that connect each step to a disclosure requirement
+- You’ll have a worked example with a named European entity, actual numbers, scoring outputs, and the specific ESRS references that connect each step to a disclosure requirement

 Why the DMA determines everything else in the CSRD report

-The double materiality assessment isn’t a box-ticking exercise at the start of the CSRD process.
-It’s the mechanism that determines the scope of everything that follows.
 ESRS 1 paragraph 38 requires the entity to identify material IROs through a process that considers both impact materiality and financial materiality.
 A sustainability matter is reportable if it’s material from either perspective, or both.
-The outcome of the DMA is a list of material IROs, and those IROs map directly to the ESRS topical standards (E1 through G1).
-If a topic isn’t material, the entity doesn’t report against that topical standard (though ESRS 2 general disclosures and the climate-related disclosures under ESRS E1 have specific considerations that require explicit justification for omission).
+The outcome is a list of material IROs that map directly to ESRS topical standards (E1 through G1).
+If a topic isn’t material, the entity doesn’t report against that topical standard (though ESRS E1 climate disclosures require explicit justification for omission).

-The DMA connects directly to the auditor’s work.
 When you perform CSRD assurance, the DMA is the first thing you evaluate.
 A poorly executed DMA means the sustainability statement may be missing entire material topics.
 It may include immaterial topics that waste reporting effort.
-Or it may have the right topics but with no defensible rationale for why they were deemed material.
+Or it may have the right topics but no defensible rationale for why they were deemed material.
 Each of those outcomes creates assurance risk.
+I’d argue the third is the most common, because it’s the easiest to produce and the hardest to detect without reading the underlying scoring.

 EFRAG’s Implementation Guidance (IG 1), published alongside the ESRS, provides a non-prescriptive framework for conducting the DMA.
 The July 2025 EFRAG draft revisions introduced a top-down approach as an alternative to the bottom-up method most companies used in the first cycle.
 Under the top-down approach, the entity starts with its business model, strategy, and value chain analysis, then derives relevant topics and IROs from that context.
 Only IROs expected to lead to material disclosures are examined in depth.
 EFRAG describes this as an “information materiality filter” designed to prevent resources from being spent on topics that won’t result in reportable information.